-India is a new market for B.C. wood product companies, and market development efforts remain in the pre-commercial phase.
-Product trials continue to emerge as an effective means for FII to encourage Indian manufacturers to convert existing or new production to using B.C. wood, and efforts in this area will continue to accelerate in 2017/18.
-FII's Try Canadian Wood program provides qualified Indian manufacturers with small test volumes of B.C. wood, as well as technical support for trying B.C. wood in new or existing product lines.
-Trials have resulted in a range of furniture and interior finishing products being produced on a test basis using B.C. wood species.
-Several of these trials have led to commercial orders for products made with B.C. species.
-Performance measure 4 directly reflects the interest of the Indian industry to try B.C. species, which is a key objective in early market development efforts.
+Product trials continue to emerge as an effective means for FII to encourage Indian manufacturers to convert existing or new production to using B.C. wood.
+Efforts in this area will continue in 2018/19, building on FII's new offices in the north and south of the country.
+Under FII's Try Canadian Wood program, qualified Indian manufacturers are provided with small test volumes of B.C. wood, as well as technical support for trying B.C. wood in new or existing product lines.
+Product trials completed to-date have resulted in a range of furniture and interior finishing products being produced on a test basis using B.C. wood species.
+A number of trials have led to commercial orders for products made with B.C. species.
+FII's success in expanding the number of product trials across India is key to opening the market for B.C. wood species and helping B.C. firms advance commercial sales to India.